LibrePhotos/librephotos/apps/docs/docs/development/contribution/backend/index.md

 #### serializer

 You have your python model and want to somehow convert that to JSON.
 That's what the serializer does!
-There are two different types of serializers: normal ones and serpy serializer.
-Serpy serializer is faster, and we sometimes need it if we need to serialize a lot of data.
-The package is no longer maintained, though, and we are looking for a replacement or for refactoring to serialize fewer data at once.

-We are currently in the process of splitting them up, similar to how we did it in views.

 ### Machine Learning